fzoet69/no-spoon/README.md

 Batch program to click & run a python program with some parameters, like (latest) filename.

-Saves time on opening a cmd window, going to the path where the program is, and typing the program with the correct parameters.
+Save time on opening a cmd window, going to the path where the program is, and (re)typing "python ProgramName parameter1 parameter2".
+If a file needs to be given as input, the bat program can find the latest version of that file.